About Saving Scotland’s Red Squirrels

 Saving Scotland’s Red Squirrels is a partnership project that is working to ensure red squirrels continue to be a part of Scotland’s special native wildlife.

-While 75% of the UK’s remaining red squirrels are found here, their numbers have fallen drastically in recent decades to just 120,000.
+While 75% of the UK’s remaining red squirrels are found here, their numbers have fallen drastically in recent decades.

 This is largely due the spread of the non-native grey squirrel, which was first introduced from North America by people in the late 1800s.
 Grey squirrels also carry squirrelpox, a virus that doesn’t harm them but is deadly to reds.